Hyman Bloom:

 In gallery 5 we can see side-by-side comparisons of the two drawings that ultimately had counterparts in oil, while gallery 6 shows large conte crayon drawings never resulting in oil renditions.

 In addition to the anatomical pictures, Seance/Medium subject matter was incorporated into Bloom’s visual vocabulary starting around 1952.
 Two of his early seance paintings, “The Medium” and “Apparition of Danger”, were purchased by Joseph Hirshhorn and are now in the collection of The Hirshhorn Museum and Sculpture Garden.
-In gallery 7, three seance theme works from this period are shown, two in charcoal and one in conte crayon.
+In gallery 7, seance theme works from this period are shown, in charcoal and conte crayon.

 Bloom’s renewed engagement with drawing in the early 1950s — initially undertaken as an aid to painting — became very significant; by 1955 more and more of his attention would become devoted to drawing for its own sake.
 He seems to have reignited the passion for drawing he had as a teenager and was eager to immerse himself in applying his considerable skill with works on paper to entirely new subject matter using an expanded set of materials.
 A new chapter was about to unfold.